mezdelex/unpack/README.md

 The commands provided are:

-- PackBuild: iterates over all the plugin specs and runs all the build hooks. _(This command is triggered automatically on `PackChanged` event per changed package as well)_
+**PackBuild**: iterates over all the plugin specs and runs all the build hooks. _(This command is triggered automatically on `PackChanged` event per changed package as well)_

-- PackClean: it removes any plugin present in your packages directory that doesn't exist as a plugin spec.
+**PackClean**: it removes any plugin present in your packages directory that doesn't exist as a plugin spec.

-- PackLoad: it loads all the plugins in your `plugins` directory. _(This command is executed when you enter Neovim; exposed just in case any of your builds times out and you need to reload)_
+**PackLoad**: it loads all the plugins in your `plugins` directory. _(This command is executed when you enter Neovim; exposed just in case any of your builds times out and you need to reload)_

-- PackPull: updates UnPack to the latest version. _(This command also runs when you enter Neovim; calls `vim.fn.jobstart` to pull for changes)_
+**PackPull**: updates UnPack to the latest version. _(This command also runs when you enter Neovim; calls `vim.system` asynchronously to pull for changes)_

-- PackUpdate: it updates all the plugins present in your packages directory (already loaded).
+**PackUpdate**: it updates all the plugins present in your packages directory (already loaded).

 You can also use them this way if you prefer: